KaixuanZ/PyTorchSteerablePyramid/README.md

+# Introduction

+Based on [PyTorchSteerablePyramid repository by Tomrunia](https://github.com/tomrunia/PyTorchSteerablePyramid) and [perceptual repository by Dzung Nguyen](https://github.com/andreydung/Steerable-filter), this repo implemented a pytorch version of Complex Steerable Pyramid with no sub-sampling, and the reconstruction for both CPU and GPU version.

 # Complex Steerable Pyramid in PyTorch

 This is a PyTorch implementation of the Complex Steerable Pyramid described in [Portilla and Simoncelli (IJCV, 2000)](http://www.cns.nyu.edu/~lcv/pubs/makeAbs.php?loc=Portilla99).